BELLINGHAM — In 1942, James Okubo was a sophomore at what was then Western Washington College of Education.

 “Today we come together to honor the existence of James Okubo, to provide him the degree that rightfully should have been his nearly eighty years in the past,” Randhawa said.

-Anne Okubo and Bill Okubo familiar the diploma on their father’s behalf.
-James Okubo died on the age of forty-six in a car accident during a family ski journey in 1967.
+Anne Okubo and Bill Okubo are familiar with the diploma on their father’s behalf.
+James Okubo died at forty-six in a car accident during a family ski journey in 1967.

 “I assume he would have been extraordinarily commemorated,” Anne Okubo said.

-“I didn’t want to be Asian, I desired to be blonde and feature blue eyes like any of our buddies,” Anne Okubo said.
-“We knew we had been Japanese, however, we didn’t want to be Japanese.
-Our dad and mom’ era paid a completely high charge of being Japanese.”
+“I didn’t want to be Asian; I desired to be blonde and feature blue eyes like any of our buddies,” Anne Okubo said.
+“We knew we had been Japanese.
+However, we didn’t want to be Japanese.
+Our dad and mom’ era paid a high charge of being Japanese.”

-After being compelled from Bellingham, James Okubo become sent to the Tule Lake internment camp in California, consistent with the university.
+After being compelled from Bellingham, James Okubo was sent to the Tule Lake internment camp in California, consistent with the university.

-While serving in France in 1944, Okubo crawled a hundred and fifty yards thru heavy fire to help rescue soldiers who have been wounded in the back of enemy lines, treating 17 of them.
+While serving in France in 1944, Okubo crawled a hundred and fifty yards thru heavy fire to help rescue soldiers wounded in the back of enemy lines, treating 17 of them.

 Days later, he ran through gunfire to pull a fellow soldier from a burning tank and keep his existence, according to the university.